-Exact figures will not be available until final accounts are confirmed.
+&lt;sup>5 Exact figures will not be available until final accounts are confirmed.

-Objective Strengths Weaknesses Opportunities Threats Grant funding secured for flood alleviation Capital projects: FAS - £500k NFM - £217k SS - £138k PS - £107K expected to provide significant benefits for the area that include attracting additional investment from other sources, restoration of environmental assets, development of skills and increased business opportunities, improved quality of life for residents, post-COVID-19 regeneration and decarbonisation initiatives Improve skills and support people to get good quality jobs 105 individuals have been supported through the Communities for Work Plus Programme with 84 having progressed to employment as a result of taking part in employability activities.
+Objective Strengths Weaknesses Opportunities Threats Grant funding secured for flood alleviation Capital projects: FAS - £500k NFM - £217k SS - £138k PS - £107K expected to provide significant benefits for the area that include attracting additional investment from other sources, restoration of environmental assets, development of skills and increased business opportunities, improved quality of life for residents, post-COVID-19 regeneration and decarbonisation initiatives Improve skills and support people to get good quality j 105 individuals have been supported through the Communities for Work Plus Programme with 84 having progressed to employment as a result of taking part in employability activities.
 53 apprentices (per 1,000 employees) are currently taking part in formal recognised apprenticeship schemes In the last financial period, 17 funding applications were submitted to support Powys communities and the local economy (a decrease of 3 when compared to the previous period).
 The success of the Communities for Work Programme will be further developed through the creation of a dedicated position within the Regeneration Service restructure.
-Equalities Objective 1: We will enable people with a disability to have improved opportunities for valued occupation including paid employment Number of Adults with a disability being supported to undertake employment - Information recording mechanisms are being developed and will be used to baseline appropriate targets when available We have recruited into the support employment post within the Council in order to support further exploration of supported employment commissioning.
-Equalities Objective 2: We The Gender Pay Gap (GPG) analysis 30 learners have started the leadership An Equality Forum has been

-Objective Strengths Weaknesses Opportunities Threats Objective will ensure equality of opportunity for all our staff and take action to close the pay gap for 2021 has evidenced a further improvement in the closing of the GPG for directly employed and management development programmes (ILM2 to ILM7) in 2021-2022 and this falls 25% below the projected number. established to disseminate information, obtain feedback and facilitate engagement with staff.
-The aims of the group are under review, and it will be necessary to confirm that there is sufficient investment being made in the Council's equality plans to ensure that the activities undertaken are meaningful and have impact.
-Closer links have been forged with the Department of work and Pensions.
-A number of visits have taken place with more are planned over the coming months.
-Increasing the number of visible adverts and promotions of the availability of flexible working in the Council forms a key part of the recruitment review.
-Attendance at Careers Events and Job Centres is now being stepped up to make PCC more visible as an employer.
+Equalities Objective 1: W will enable people with a disability to ha improved opportunities valued occupation including paid employment ave for Number of Adults with a disability being supported to undertake employment - Information recording mechanisms are being developed and will be used to baseline appropriate targets when available We have recruited into the support employment post within the Council in order to support further exploration of supported employment commissioning.
+Equalities Objective 2: V Ne The Gender Pay Gap (GPG) analysis 30 learners have started the leadership An Equality Forum has been will ensure equality of opportunity for all our staff and take action to to rouge with the median GPG falling from 7.62% to 4.14%.and management development programmes (LLM2 to LLM7) in 2021-2022 and this falls 25% below the projected number.established to disseminate information, obtain feedback and facilitate engagement with staff.
+The aims of the group are under review, and it will be necessary to confirm that 4.14%.established to disseminate median GPG falling from 7.62% to 4.14%.More detailed analysis, however, shows that when IR35 workers (who are more likely to be male) are included within the figures, the number of higher pay rates earmed by this coreal and the mean QFG actually increases from 7.55% to 8.18%.Closer links have been forged with have impact.Equality Data for the period 2019 to 2021 has been verified and is currently being analysed to identify trends.Closer links have been forged with number of visits have taken place working in the coreal and the mean or a regular basis.Closer links have been forged with versage houry rate seamed by this corease the and is currently being analysed to identify trends.Increasing the availability of fiexible working in the coreas it far arangements and/or working it means arangements and/or